bajareaboli/Jenkins_repo/README.md

 # Jenkins_repo
-# Added small app as a part of  Myob technical challenge
+Added Small App as a part of  Myob technical challenge